turbot/guardrails-samples/policy_packs/aws/cis_v300/section4/README.md

 This section contains recommendations for configuring AWS to assist with monitoring and responding to account activities.
 Metric filter-related recommendations in this section are dependent on the Ensure CloudTrail is enabled in all regions and Ensure CloudTrail trails are integrated with CloudWatch Logs recommendation in the "Logging" section.

-This policy pack can help you automate enforcement of AWS CIS benchmark section 4 best practices.
+This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you automate the enforcement of AWS CIS benchmark section 4 best practices.

 **[Review policy settings →](https://hub-guardrails-turbot-com-git-development-turbot.vercel.app/policy-packs/aws/cis_v300/section4/settings)**